-In this list, we’ll be highlighting the best pixel art games to play in 2021.
-Rather than exploring every 2D pixel-based game, we’ll focus on modern video games that use pixel art as its primary art style.
+In this list, we’ll highlight the best pixel art games to play in 2021, specifically modern video games that use pixel-based art to achieve the desired look.

 Table of ContentsShow

-Platforms: PS4, Xbox One, Switch, PC, Android, iOS
+Platforms: Windows, PS4, Xbox One, Nintendo Switch, Android, iOS

 Hyper Light Drifter